 One of Cumbria’s highest and steepest roads, Honister Pass offers spectacular views across Borrowdale.
 Honister Slate Mine at the top is a fascinating look into the area's history and gives you the chance to test your mettle with its Via Ferrata.

-Often regarded as England’s best view, this pretty lake makes for an easy, family-friendly walk with gentle paths and a tunnel carved into the rock on the north east side.
+Often regarded as England’s best view, Buttermere makes for an easy, family-friendly walk with gentle paths and a tunnel carved into the rock on the north-east side.

 13. The Ravenglass & Eskdale Railway

 Known locally as the La’al Ratty, this miniature steam train tootles along the valley from Ravenglass on the coast, to Boot in the heart of Eskdale.